The 10 Best Suburbs to Live in CANBERRA, ACT: Reviewed and Ranked in 2024

 • Community Spirit: 10/10

 Kingston seems to have it all.
 The suburb dazzles with its waterfront promenade, the Kingston Foreshore, offering panoramic views of Lake Burley Griffin.
-The Kingston Bus Depot Markets, held every weekend, is a carnival of flavors, crafts, and tunes.
+The Kingston Bus Depot Markets, held every weekend, is a carnival of flavours, crafts, and tunes.
 Educationally, it’s a powerhouse, with institutions like the Kingston School of Arts drawing national attention.
 The suburb’s green initiatives have birthed spaces like the Norgrove Park, a haven for both children and adults.

 In conclusion, Kingston is where luxury meets leisure.
 It’s the canvas for those who wish to paint their lives with broad strokes of elegance and excitement.
 Affluent professionals, art connoisseurs, and lakeside lovers would find Kingston to be their dream realm.